- 2017-2018 Student Funding Available for Research, Scholarship, Travel and Student Projects

 - Ohio State Sustainability Courses

-The Office of Energy and Environment is pleased to announce the winners of the 2016-2017 Student Research Project Grants, offered to students interested in researching a particular energy, environment, or sustainability-related issue on or near campus.
-Seven students were selected to receive funding to conduct research in a variety of topic areas.
+The Office of Energy and Environment and the Office of Student Life Energy Management and Sustainability are pleased to announce the winners of the 2017-2018 Student Research Project Grants and the Coca-Cola Project Grants, offered to students interested in researching a particular energy, environment, or sustainability-related issue on or near campus.
+Five student teams were selected to receive funding to conduct research in a variety of topic areas.